sdi1982/fbinstant-phaser-typescript/README.md

 * [TypeSript](https://github.com/Microsoft/TypeScript) - Scalable JavaScript
 * [Phaser 3 and Typings](https://github.com/photonstorm/phaser) - Game engine
 * [Facebook Developers Instant Games SDK](https://developers.facebook.com/docs/games/instant-games/sdk) - FBInstant made available by index.html

+### Feature Requests
+* Typings for Facebook Instant Games SDK to remove some of the guesswork when using it
+* Cleaner interface between the game and scoring mechanisms to make integration with Facebook much nicer
+* Tests, currently there are no tests but the functions should be simple enough to only accomplish one thing which they do
+* Anyone with some imagination will be able to improve this starter project, to make it easier for others starting out using this workflow